pivotal/docs-tap/cli-plugins/apps/tutorials/delete-workload.hbs.md

 # Delete a workload

-This topic tells you about the `tanzu apps workload delete` command.
+This topic tells you about the Tanzu Apps CLI `tanzu apps workload delete` command.

 Use the `tanzu apps workload delete` command to remove one or more workloads from a specific namespace on the target cluster.